heiko-braun/metric-scheduler/README.md

 Wildfly Metric Scheduler
 ========================

-Schueduler for the upcoming metrics subsystem
+Scheduler for the upcoming metrics subsystem